Iran state TV says Tehran launched rocket into space - NewsBreak

 Iran state TV says Tehran launched rocket into space

-TEHRAN, Iran — (AP) — Iran on Thursday announced it launched a satellite carrier rocket bearing three devices into space, though it's unclear whether any of the objects entered orbit around the Earth.
+Iran on Thursday announced it launched a satellite carrier rocket bearing three devices into space, though it's unclear whether any of the objects entered orbit around the Earth

 The state TV report, as well as others by Iran's semiofficial news agencies, did not say when the launch was conducted nor what devices the carrier brought with it.
 However, the launch comes amid difficult negotiations in Vienna over Iran's tattered nuclear deal.